ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 }
 ```

 The config key is `hello.user.name`.
-To pass a value to this config from the CLI, we can run the following command.
-The `--` passes the key and value to the program.
+To pass a value to this config from the CLI, we can use `--key=value` format as the following command.
 ```bash
 $ ballerina run  main.bal --hello.user.name=Ballerina
 Hello, Ballerina !